 Water turning on for new cabins at Cape Conran

-Early in 2026, we’ll start major upgrades at Cape Conran Coastal Park.
+Essential water supply and wastewater treatment upgrades will commence at Cape Conran Coastal Park in May 2026.
 Visitors can look forward to a new drinking water supply and better wastewater facilities, making your stay cleaner, safer, and more comfortable.

 New drinking water supply at Cape Conran Coastal Park